umputun/spot/README.md

 ### Passing variables from one script command to another

-Spot allows passing variables from one script command to another.
-This is useful when you need to pass the output of one command to another command.
-For example if one command creates a file and you need to pass the file name to another command.
-To pass such variables, user need to use usual shell's `export` command in the first script command, and then all the variables exported in the first command will be available in the subsequent commands.
+Spot allows to pass variables from one command to another.
+This feature is especially useful when a command, often a script, sets a variable, and the subsequent command requires this variable.
+For instance, if one command creates a file and the file name is needed in another command.
+To pass these variables, user must use the conventional shell's export directive in the initial script command.
+Subsequently, all variables exported in this initial command will be accessible in the following commands.

 For example: